How do you stop the flame from going out inside of you amidst the craziness of modern living

 Everybody is convinced they inhabited a human body because there is one thing The Universe wants me to do; and, I have to find that out.

-That’s my life path to find out this big mystery; until then, I’m waiting to live my life.
+That’s my goal to find out this big mystery; until then, I’m just waiting to live my life.

 I've always believed God doesn’t care what we do.